Daniel Borden Arrested: ‘Dan Boc Borden,’ 18, Allegedly Beat DeAndre Harris In Charlottesville With Metal Pipe

-Daniel Borden — or “Dan Boc Borden,” as the 18-year-old is known on Facebook — can be seen in viral photos wearing a white helmet with “Commie Killer” written on it.
-Borden also can be seen in the photo above, holding a large metal object above his head that he would allegedly be seen in disturbing videos using to beat DeAndre Harris in a violent attack.
+Daniel Borden — or “Dan Boc Borden,” as the 18-year-old is known on Facebook — has reportedly been spotted in viral photos wearing a white helmet with “Commie Killer” written on it.
+A person who appears to be Borden can be seen in the photo above as well, holding a large metal object above his head that he would use to beat DeAndre Harris in a violent attack, as seen in a disturbing video.
 A popular social media campaign tracked down people identified in photos and videos as they assaulted others, and now two weeks after the beating of DeAndre, Dan has been arrested for his alleged role in the violence in Charlottesville, Virginia.

 The photo above was captured on Saturday, August 12, and since that time, DeAndre spoke about being assaulted, with Harris being interviewed in the video below.
 Borden’s alleged role in the parking garage assault near the Charlottesville police station in the wake of the white nationalist rally being dispersed by police has brought trouble to him, as reported by WSET.
 Dan faces charges of malicious wounding, after being arrested on Friday.
 Daniel is sitting out his time in the Hamilton County Criminal Justice Center in Cincinnati, Ohio.